radiantone/pyfi-private/diary.md

 - When API starts, create rabbit queues from queue models.
 - Load queue models in Queue component
+- When existing processor is dragged and dropped fetch the sockets connected to it and add the ports
+  - Adding port methods doesn't do anything
+- Queues don't update unless streaming mode is on
+- Adding a method port without an argument creates a css glitch
 -

 ## Aug 16, 2022

 - BUG: When syncing a processor, it overwrites id and won't load after save FIXED